Paving the way for transitions --- a case for Weyl geometry

-A heuristic consideration indicates that the Einstein-Weyl model with $\zeta =3$ seems to be {\em stable} inside the parameter space of Robertson-Walker spacetimes without matter.
-If space curvature varies (under the constraint of constant spacelike curvature) to $\kappa = \kappa _o+ \Delta $, both the energy density $\rho$ {\em and} the absolute value $p$ of the negative pressure of the scalar field increase by $\frac{3}{2}\Delta $.
+A heuristic consideration indicates that the Einstein-Weyl model with $\zeta =3$ seems to be {\em stable} inside the parameter space of Robertson-Walker spacetimes without matter.\footnote{If space curvature varies (under the constraint of constant spacelike curvature) to $\kappa = \kappa _o+ \Delta $, both the energy density $\rho$ {\em and} the absolute value $p$ of the negative pressure of the scalar field increase by $\frac{3}{2}\Delta $.
 The equilibrium condition known from the classical case requires $\rho= 3p$ (Raychaudhury equation in the simplest case).
 For $\Delta > 0$, i.e., comparatively ``too small'' radius of curvature, the negative pressure wins over contractive energy density of the scalar field and spacelike geometry expands; for $\Delta <0 $ the dynamics works the other way round.
-This indicates that the {\em scalar field} of IWOD gravity {\em pushes spacetime on large scales towards an Einstein-Weyl universe} with parameter $\zeta_o = 3$ and stabilizes it there.
-This heuristic consideration is supported by numerical simulations.
+This indicates that the {\em scalar field} of iWOD gravity {\em pushes spacetime on large scales towards an Einstein-Weyl universe} with parameter $\zeta_o = 3$ and stabilizes it there.
+This heuristic consideration is supported by numerical simulations.}

-We shall call this special case the {\em stable Einstein-Weyl universe} (vacuum case).
-Of course, more detailed investigations for the dynamical behaviour are necessary.
+We shall call this special case the {\em balanced Einstein-Weyl universe}.
+Of course, more detailed investigations of the dynamical behaviour are necessary.
 It would be particularly interesting to see whether the Einstein-Weyl universe, $\zeta_o = 3$, is stable even under weaker symmetry conditions, perhaps even without any.
 That will be difficult to investigate; but if so, it would give strong theoretical support for this model.\footnote{There seem to be certain analogies to Hamilton flow in the study of the Poincar\'e conjecture.
-Could it be that the scalar field evolves the spatial folia toward the maximally symmetric case?}
+One might conjecture that the scalar field evolves the spatial folia toward the maximally symmetric case.}